Internal Network Penetration Testing Methodology

 Port Scans

 Pentesters perform a complete port scan on the provided internal network ranges.
-This gives a detailed breakdown of the machines and resources running inside the corporate network and what functions they perform.
+This provides a detailed breakdown of the machines and services running inside the corporate network and what functions they perform.

 For example, the following services require access to the network to function: